U1st-Games/GameTogether/README.md

 ask me (leeondamiky on slack) any questions or request additions or clarificaiton to the documentation.
 I'm happy to help :).

+## Development process

+- Create a new branch named based on the feature you are working on e.g. `video-chat`.
+- Once you've made your changes, submit a PR from your branch to master
+- After making any requested changes, your PR will be approved and merged!

 ## Technical overview

 The React applicaiton starts in `src/index.js`.
 From here `App.js` is loaded.